top of page

 Luc Neuberg (ALRiM): A Quarter Century of Promoting Risk Discipline

-As ALRiM celebrates its 25th anniversary, founder Thierry Lopez, former presidents Alain Bastien and Marco Zwick, and current president Luc Neuberg discuss the evolution of risk in relation to ALRiM's original direction, introduced by board member Michael Derwael.
+Alrim will celebrate its 30th anniversary next year.
+Founder Thierry Lopez, former presidents Alain Bastien, Michael May, and Marco Zwick, and current president Luc Neuberg have all contributed to the association's evolution.
 Today its members come from a wider array of business sectors, offering a global approach to the risks its members seek to control.

 luc_neuberg (1).jpeg